marmelab/react-admin/docs/EditableDatagrid.md

 );
 ```

-If you render more than one `<EditableDatagridConfigurable>` in the same page, you must pass a unique `preferenceKey` prop to each one:
+If you render more than one `<EditableDatagridConfigurable>` on the same page, you must pass a unique `preferenceKey` prop to each one:

 ```tsx
 const PostList = () => (